 There will be three midterms (during the fifth, eighth, and twelfth weeks of the term) and a final.
-The exams will be open book, open notes.
-(You may not use a computer or PDA during the exam.)
 In the past, some students have complained about time pressure, so we'll hold the midterm tests in the evening (check the schedule later in this handout) instead of during the lecture hour.
 My goal will be to write one-hour tests, but you'll have two hours to work on them.
 The relatively large number of tests should reduce your anxiety about ruining your grade by misunderstanding any one question.
 In general, tests concentrate on the material that has been covered up to and including the week before the test.
-In this course, the later topics depend on the early ones, so you mustn't forget things after each test is over!